 Scar revision procedures are designed to minimize the appearance of a scar so that it blends in seamlessly with the surrounding skin tone and texture.
 The technique employed during your scar revision procedure will depend upon which of the aforementioned categories your scar falls into.

-In order to achieve optimal scar revision results, it is important that you select a plastic surgeon with a high level of experience and clinical expertise, such Dr. Wright A. Jones, founder of Wright Jones Plastic Surgery, located in Atlanta, Georgia.
+In order to achieve optimal scar revision results, it is important that you select a plastic surgeon with a high level of experience and clinical expertise, such Dr. Wright A. Jones, founder of Muse Plastic Surgery, located in Atlanta, Georgia.
 Dr. Jones is a gifted plastic surgeon whose artistic vision and surgical proficiency enable him to produce superior results in a safe and welcoming environment.
 When performing scar revision procedures, Dr. Jones strives to restore full functionality to the injured area, while enhancing the aesthetic appearance of the wound site.

 SCAR REVISION PROCEDURAL DETAILS

 During your initial consultation, Dr. Jones will examine the type, size, severity and location of your scar in order to determine which revision technique (or combination of techniques) will best improve the appearance and condition of the scar.
 The primary scar revision techniques include: